boldbi/bold-bi-docs/docs/faq/how-to-apply-widget-filters-using-both-initialrendering-and-ondemand-in-embedding.md

     ![InitialRendering](/static/assets/faq/images/initial_action_widgetfilter.png)

-5. For the `on-demand` case, we could pass the specific widget id in [getWidgetInstance()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#getwidgetinstance) to get the widget instance and pass the respective filter values in [setFilterParameters()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#setfilterparameters) to set the filter values in the widget instance.
-Then call the `updateWidgetFilters()` method to reflect the applied filter values into the dashboard using the dashboard instance.
+5. For the `on-demand` case, we could pass the specific widget id in [getWidgetInstance()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#getwidgetinstance) to retrieve the widget instance and pass the respective filter values in [setFilterParameters()](/embedding-options/embedding-sdk/embedding-api-reference/methods/#setfilterparameters) to set the filter values in the widget instance.
+Then, call the `updateWidgetFilters()` method to reflect the applied filter values in the dashboard using the dashboard instance.

-6. By clicking the `Apply Dimension Filters` button, the on-demand new filter values `Agent_4`, `Agent_6`, and `Agent_8` are applied to `Avg.
+6. By clicking the `Apply Dimension Filters` button, the on-demand new filter values `Agent_4`, `Agent_6`, and `Agent_8` are applied to the `Avg.
 Resolution Time by Agent` widget.
-The below ondemandDimensionFilters() method will be triggered for applying dimension filters.
+The ondemandDimensionFilters() method below will be triggered to apply the dimension filters.

     ```js
     function ondemandDimensionFilters() {